SchlossLab/severe-CDI/paper/paper.md

 precision expected if the labels were balanced.
 The balanced precision and the area under the balanced precision-recall curve (AUBPRC) were calculated with Equations 1 and 7 from Wu et al. (2021).

+## Number needed to benefit

+For the severity prediction models (which excludes the IDSA definition), we set out to estimate the potential benefit of deploying models in clincal settings.
+We determined the decision threshold at the 95th percentile of risk for each model, which corresponds to 5% of cases being predicted by the model to experience a severe outcome.
+At this threshold we computed the number needed to screen (NNS), which is the reciprocal of precision and represents the number of cases that must be predicted as severe to identify one true positive (Rembold 1998).
+The number needed to treat (NNT) is the number of true positive patients that must be treated by an intervention in order for one patient to benefit, and is calculated from the reciprocal of absolute risk in randomized controlled trials (**laupacis_assessment_1988?**).
+Multiplying the NNS of a model by the NNT of a treatment yields the number needed to benefit (NNB) - the number of patients that must be predicted to have a severe outcome and undergo a treatment to benefit from it (Liu et al. 2019).
+NNB encapsulates the benefit of pairing a predictive model with a treatment in a clinical setting, with lower NNB numbers being better.

 ## Code availability